 1. What genre does that particular publishing house, agent, or magazine publish?

-2. Does the publisher/agent accept simultaneous submissions?
+2. Does the publisher/agent accept simultaneous submissions (see below for explanation)?

 3. Is there a specific word count involved if querying for articles?